William Terriss: Life and early career

 Terriss was the third and youngest son of George Herbert Lewin, a barrister, and his wife Mary née Friend.
-His birth name was William Charles James Lewin.
-He was born in St John's Wood, London, and educated at Christ's Hospital and Bruce Castle School, Tottenham, where he was a friend of J. Comyns Carr and Frederick Selous.
+He was born in St John's Wood, London.
+His brother Thomas Herbert Lewin became a British administrator in India.
+Terriss was educated at Christ's Hospital and Bruce Castle School, Tottenham, where he was a friend of J. Comyns Carr and Frederick Selous.
 Carr later wrote of Terriss's school days that "if he gained but little learning, he at any rate acquired a perfect mastery in the art of tree-climbing".
 Terriss then studied at Windermere College and Jesus College, Oxford, without taking a degree.
 He loved the adventurous, outdoor life.
 He married Isabel Lewis (stage name Amy Fellowes) in 1870 and had a daughter, Ellaline, who became a well known actress in Edwardian musical comedy, often appearing with her husband, the actor-manager Seymour Hicks.
 He also had two sons, William and Tom, who became an actor and later a well known film director.
 His aunt and uncle were the writer Harriet Lewin and the historian George Grote.

-After brief stints in the merchant navy, and as a tea-planter in Bengal and other unsuccessful ventures, he returned to England, working briefly in a hospital where his brother was a surgeon, and then as an apprentice engineer.
+After stints in the merchant navy, and as a tea-planter in Bengal and other unsuccessful ventures, he returned to England, working briefly in a hospital where his brother was a surgeon, and then as an apprentice engineer.
 Having enjoyed amateur theatricals, he decided to try the stage, adopting the stage-name William Terriss.
 His first appearance on stage was at the Prince of Wales Theatre in Birmingham in 1868 as Chouser in The Flying Scud.
 His first West End theatre role was the small part of Lord Cloudrays in a revival of Tom Robertson's Society in 1870, at the old Prince of Wales's Theatre.
 Still restless, however, Terriss then travelled with his wife to South America and the Falkland Islands, where he tried his hand at sheep-farming and other rustic jobs.
 In 1871 Terriss returned to London with his wife and baby.
 He had successes at the Theatre Royal, Drury Lane, in Robin Hood and in Rebecca, based on Ivanhoe by Sir Walter Scott, among other plays.
 His wanderlust again compelled him to take his young family to America, this time Kentucky, to breed horses.
 Again failing to find financial success, Terriss returned to London in 1873.